 Carolina Hurricanes Standings Right Now

-Here’s where you will find all the details on he current Carolina Hurricanes standings and if they want to move up the ladder in the ultra-competitive Metropolitan Division, the Hurricanes will have to continue to improve their goal-scoring prowess.
+Here’s where you will find all the details on the current Carolina Hurricanes standings.
+If they want to move up the ladder in the ultra-competitive Metropolitan Division, the Hurricanes will have to continue to improve their goal-scoring prowess.

 |4||Columbus Blue Jackets||108||82||39||24||249||195|

 |10||St. Louis Blues||99||82||38||29||235||218|

 |18||Tampa Bay Lightning||94||82||32||30||234||227|